Running Too Slowly

 However, it's not necessarily your fault, the program may just be a bit too difficult for you to start off with.
 Everybody starts running at a different starting point due to exercise they have or have not done in the past, the weight they carry with them, etc.

 So, don't beat yourself up about your pace and/or the distance you are currently covering.
-You will be able to increase the distance you run and improve your running pace by following some of these running tips:
+You will be able to increase the distance you run and improve your running pace by using a run/walk approach to increase the distance.

-Instead of doing 2.25 miles straight out, why don't you try doing 6 x 0.4 miles running with a minute or two of walking in between.
+It looks like you are kind of stuck on 2.25 miles per run.
+If I have interpreted this correctly.
+Rather than trying to cover the 2.25 miles in one go, why don't you try doing 6 x 0.4 miles running with a minute or two of walking in between.
 I bet you'll be able to cover that distance.
-It will make you do 2.4 miles.
+It will make you do 2.4 miles of running + a bonus 10-12 minutes of walking.

 Cross-Train

-When you are not able to run that far yet some other cardio like walking, swimming or bike riding, in addition to your running, will be of much help.
+An alternative to that is to do some cross-training.
+When you are not able to run that far yet some other cardio like swimming or bike riding, in addition to your running, will be of much help.
 It will help you build your stamina, lose some fat, create some muscle and burn more calories.

-I think cross training for runners is very important in order to stay healthy, injury-free and achieve overall fitness.
+Cross-training can be an important addition to stay healthy, injury-free and achieve overall fitness.

 Kind regards,